zwettemaan/IDTideChart/README.md

 ## Installing

-Unzip the release _IDTideMap...zip_ file
+Unzip the release _IDTideMap...zip_ file (on Windows, use Right-click, Extract All...; on Mac, double-click the .zip).

 Find and copy the `TideMap.indt` to a convenient location, e.g. your desktop.